NoRedInk/noredink-ui/.github/pull_request_template.md

         - if you want to test the component directly, add tests under `tests/Spec`.
 Historically, this has been the more popular Elm testing strategy for noredink-ui.
 - [ ] Component API follows standard patterns in noredink-ui
     - e.g., as a dev, I can conveniently add an `nriDescription`
-    - and adding a new feature to the component will _not_ require major API changes to the comopnent
+    - and adding a new feature to the component will _not_ require major API changes to the component
 - [ ] Please assign [team-accessibilibats-a11ybats](https://github.com/orgs/NoRedInk/teams/team-accessibilibats-a11ybats) as a reviewer in addition to assigning a reviewer from your team